Important Visitor Information

 - As outdoor lighting in camps is limited, a torch/headlamp is required when walking outside at night.

 - The main camps do have drinking water albeit very mineralised.
 The Wilderness camps do not have potable water and one should provide their own drinking water.

 - Guests travelling to Twee Rivieren via Upington (Askham) must note that the tarring of the road has been completed.
 The road via Van Zylsrus must not be driven at a high speed as the gravel section on this route is badly corrugated.

-- Kindly note that the roads in the Kgalagadi are not sedan friendly, although management intervenes to maintain on a monthly basis.
+- Kindly note that the roads in the Kgalagadi are not sedan friendly and that sedan vehicles find it difficult to cope with the road conditions and that some roads might not be accessible when wet, although management intervenes to maintain the roads on a regular basis.

 - Swimming pools at Twee Rivieren, Kalahari Tent camps, Mata Mata and Nossob camps.

 - Power points at camping sites, in Twee Rivieren, Mata Mata and Nossob camps.

 - Hide at waterhole in Mata Mata and Nossob camps.

 - Waterhole at Bitterpan, Grootkolk, Kieliekrankie, Urikaruus, Gharagab and Kalahari Tent camps.

 - Bitterpan, Grootkolk, Kieliekrankie, Urikaruus, Gharagab and Kalahari Tent camps are not fenced.